JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/Usage.md

 Types involved: ``TBAppError``

 ### Login when initialized with username/password
-When client is initialized with username/password ``TBUserApiClient/login(responseHandler:)`` method can be called afterwards.
+When a client is initialized with username/password the ``TBUserApiClient/login(responseHandler:)`` method can be called afterwards.
 This generates a login token which remains with the client until it is deinitalized or cleand up.
 ```swift
 try? myClient?.login() { authToken in
     print("\(authToken)")